Compromise Agreements - http://www.employmentintegration.co.uk/

 Due to its subjective nature, sexual harassment can occur in many forms and is sometimes difficult to quantify.
-Inappropriate touching, lewd jokes, unwanted attention, or forwarding risqué email can all be considered sexual harassment.
 The following is a partial list of offences, often relied upon by sexual harassment solicitors, that have been deemed actionable by the Employment Tribunal :-

 • asking for sexual favours